 The best outcome in the defense of a securities enforcement investigation is in persuading the regulators not to take any enforcement action.
-Mr. Schwartz recently obtained such outcomes after a preliminary decision has been made to proceed in investigations of a mutual fund portfolio manager and a hedge fund manager with regard to portfolio valuation and disclosure issues, among others.
+Mr. Schwartz recently obtained such outcomes after a preliminary decision had been made to proceed in investigations of a municipal bond underwriter, a mutual fund portfolio manager and a hedge fund manager with regard to portfolio valuation and disclosure issues, among others.

 Mr. Schwartz writes and speaks frequently on a wide range of securities law enforcement topics.
 He also served as an adjunct professor at the George Washington University Law School, where he taught securities regulation.

 Mr. Schwartz repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.
-Mr. Schwartz serves on the advisory committee of the Skadden Fellowship Foundation.
+He serves on the advisory committee of the Skadden Fellowship Foundation.

 J.D., George Washington University Law School (with honors), 1983